slSeanWU/slseanwu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Class of '24, MLT @ School of CS, Carnegie Mellon University
+subtitle: M.Sc. ('24) in Language Technologies, School of CS, Carnegie Mellon University

 profile:
   align: right